dekuNukem/duckyPad/duckyscript3_beta_test.md

 ## What's New

-duckyScript 3 now behaves a lot like a **general-purpose language**, with:
+duckyScript 3 now behaves more like a **general-purpose language**, with:

 * Variables